miura/NEUBIAS_AnalystSchool2020/NEUBIAS_BioimageAnalystSchool2020.md

 The school is based on the concepts of "workflows and components" in bioimage analysis ([more details here](https://link.springer.com/chapter/10.1007/978-3-030-22386-1_1)) and will be with four types of modules: **Workflow Deconstruction**, **Advanced Usage of Workflow Components**, and **Implementation**.

-In **Workflow Deconstruction**, we reproduce, trace and modify bioimage analysis workflows.
-Invited author of the selected workflow present the bioimage analysis workflow in details: the biological problem, algorithms of components including statistical analysis, how they are assembled into the workflow to output either numbers, plots or visualization results.
-In parallel with these explanations, participants will load those components and reproduce the workflow on their own laptop (reproduce the workflow).
-Interactive discussion on following points will be moderated.

-- Used components and algorithms
-- The overall design of the workflow
-- Reuse of certain component blocks for different biological problems
-- Capability of running the workflow in various environments
+In **Workflow Deconstruction**, we first reproduce the workflow instructed by the author.

 - Tracing the workflow, starting with sample image data, understand the biological problem, do image processing and data analysis, ends up in numbers, plots or visualizations.
 - Explanation for each step (or each component) are given and interesting algorithms are picked up and discussed in details.
 - Each participant uses ones own laptop to reproduce / modify the workflow

-- Interactions: questions on components, a proposal for alternative solutions, discussion on capability in other ecosystems.
-- Invited "workflow authors" + Selected "workflow authors" from applicants (registration form should include an abstract of submission of interesting workflow)
+ Interactive discussion on following points will be moderated.

+- Components and algorithms used: discuss alternatives
+- The overall design of the workflow: could there be better ways, better tools?

+Finally, participans work by groups, to do modifications / replacements / implement / benchmark based on their own idea.  for example:

+-

 In **Advanced Usage of Workflow Components**, invited experts present in-depth explanation about workflow components, and explain effcient access to the API (We call this **API-beating**).
 This training is aiming to encourage participants to expand their skill and technique to utilize cutting-edge components in their workflow they construct in future.

-In **Implementation**, participants are split into several groups, and each group implements one of the following issues:
+In **Implementation**, participants are split into several groups, and each group make trials based on their own idea to do modifications / replacements / benchmarking.
+For example:

-1. Modification of workflows presented in the school, for either
-   1. the full workflow running in different ecosystems
+1. The full workflow running in different ecosystems
 2. a part of the workflow replaced with a different component.
-2. Comparison and benchmarking of workflow components with similar algorithms.
-The target components should be selected by each group.
+3. Reuse of certain component blocks for different biological problems
+4. Implementing some components in other language and compare the performance
+5. Alternative workflow, solutions, discussion on capability in other ecosystems, tools or approaches.

 ## Participation Requirements